um-grex/grex-docs/content/english/software/general-linux.md

 ## Command line Text editors
 ---

-Command line text editors allow you to edit files right on Grex in any terminal session (such as SSH session or an X terminal under X2Go):
+Command line text editors allow you to edit files right on Grex in any terminal session (such as SSH session or an X terminal under OOD):

 > - The (arguably) most popular editor is __vi__, or __vim__.
 It is very powerful, but requires some experience to use it.
 To exit a __vim__ session, you can use the **ZZ** key combination (hold shift key + zz), or **ESC, :x!**.
 There are many vi tutorials around, for [example this one](http://heather.cs.ucdavis.edu/~matloff/UnixAndC/Editors/ViIntro.html).